statabs-test/indikatoren/README.md

 For commercial and governmental websites and projects, you need to buy a license.
 See [License and Pricing] (http://shop.highsoft.com/highcharts.html).
 ### Develop using [cloud9](https://c9.io)
 - Create new hosted workspace based on the node.js template and the correct github repo
 - Run the following command.
-This will: Remove all node modules, add the execfile module from the repo, change node.js version to 6, install application.
+This will set node.js version to 6, install true type fonts, and install the application.
 ```shell
 ./c9-setup.sh
 ```